Nico-1/WebAuthentication/webauthentication/README.md

 -

 After you've registered a user, you  can now authenticate.
-Use Insomnia or any other REST API tool to make the following call.
+Use Insomnia or any other REST API tool to make the following call: <br/>
-HTTP Method: POST
+HTTP Method: POST<br/>
-URI: localhost:3030/authenticate
+URI: localhost:3030/authenticate<br/>
 Body Payload (Full working example payload in test/resources folder):

 ```json